chrtsa/imagealgorithm/README.md

 ```

 ## Example

-This is a basic example which shows you how to solve a common problem:
+A basic example that shows how to apply the grayscale filter to an image:

 ```R
 library(imagealgorithm)